Jens Fjellström

+Career

 Club career

 Fjellström started his career at local Umeå club Gimonäs CK.
 After the bigger clubs noticed his skills he moved to Stockholm and Djurgårdens IF.
 He remained at Djurgården for five seasons before moving to Malmö FF.
 He enjoyed much success at the club and went on a loan to Dalian Wanda in China before playing a final season in Malmö.
 Fjellström decided to end his career after a knee injury had made him miss a season after which he thought that he couldn't perform at the same level as before his injury.

 International career

-Fjellström won a total of three caps for the Sweden national team, He scored his first and only international goal in a friendly match against Norway on 22 August 1990, which was also his international debut.
+Fjellström won a total of three caps for the Sweden national team.
+On his international debut he scored his first and only international goal.
+This was in a friendly match against Norway on 22 August 1990.

-After retiring
+Media and Coaching

 After retiring, Fjellström worked 15 years as a football expert on Swedish TV-channel TV4.
 He didn't extend his contract with the channel and instead on 26 July 2016, he was appointed as assistant manager of Malmö FF.
 He left the position on 21 January 2019.

-In March 2019, he announced that he was going to work for the Danish national football team as a scout.
-His job was to go out and watch Denmark's opponents and then compile reports and give to manager Åge Hareide.
+In March 2019, he announced that he was going to work for the Denmark national team as a scout for manager Åge Hareide.

+In 2022 he was appointed as an assistant coach of the Australian women's national soccer team.